 My spiritual home will always be the rustic, windy thoroughfare that runs thru the Hollywood Hills connecting Sunset Boulevard to the San Fernando Valley.
 I grew there, not far from the main drag amongst a whole bunch of hip cats from the LA music scene.

-And go it did.
 The wild, innocent creativity that was the "hippie" era of the Canyon slowly degenerated into an era of wild excess fuelled by huge pay checks, coke and groupies.
 That’s when my parents moved to San Francisco, to save me, and that was cool for a while, but in 1980, after allowing me to be raised for a brief decade in The Canyon, in the incubator for popular music, and then moving me to The City of Love, what do you think my parents did?

 Voted for Ronald Reagan!

 Suddenly, a lot made sense, like why the old man drove everyday religiously to his record shop, and why Mom after having me couldn’t wait to get back to work.
 “Oh Lord!
-My parents are capitalist pigs!”
+My parents are capitalists!”
 They made jokes about it at first, but I distanced myself; and every time they voted Republican I distanced myself a little more.
 I haven’t seen them since they voted for Junior Bush.
 What happened to them?
 Nothing.
 They were always capitalists.
 Unlike me and my friends, being a hippie was not a convenient fashion trend, man!
-It was and still is the way I want to live life.
+It is the way I want to live life.

 Still, when I hear music from that time pouring out of radios, iPods, and concert stages around the world, I feel a new wheel turning to the same undying community of the hippie.
 I believe the 60s, and sure, The Canyon, was significant only because that’s where the revolution began.
 But even those scenes weren’t bigger than the history.
 The ripples from that explosion are still drifting thru space.
 Make no mistake.
 The peace and love from that revolution was compromised and diluted by powerful, unnamed capitalist pigs who switched the drugs of choice – substituting mushrooms and LSD for coke and heroin - but it was not destroyed.
 Nothing can destroy peace and love.
 Not drugs.
 Not war.
 Not hate.
 Not if the peace and love be real.
 And that is a far out concept; the peace and love that revolutionised the 60s is alive and well in the 21st century, and that’s why the world needs the hippie now more than ever to let people know it’s real, and not some vague nostalgic trip on your iPhone.
 See, the new hippie like the old hippie is still digging the original message.
 But the new hippie has learned from the original children of the revolution and has tuned into the understanding that “awareness” and not “love” is really all you need.
 Dig it: with awareness comes everything, love and peace included.